 3-if you have questions/comments/etc that involve Native American studies, culture, religion, etc, please understand that I am not the person to contact.
 I have almost no knowledge of Native American culture to share with you, nor is PA German Powwowing in any way, shape, or form connected to Native American culture.
 I can't tell you how many emails I've received filled with accusations of cultural appropriation.
 However, I can tell that the authors of those emails haven't actually read through this website.
 If they had, they would understand that this is something very different than Native American religion and culture.
 Emails of this nature will simply be deleted and ignored as I have no information to share on this topic.

 4-If you find that one of the links on this site no longer works or doesn't lead to the page that it's supposed to, please let me know.
 I try to keep up with all the links on this site by checking them regularly to make sure they are still good, but sometimes I miss a few.
 If you should find such a link, or if you know of a site that might be a good one to link to this one, please send me a message.
 I appreciate it! :)

-Please send all research information/requests to my email: email@example.com.
+Please use the fields at the bottom of this page to contact me.
 You may also share your personal powwowing stories, I would love to read them!

 Please understand that I cannot always respond to every email.
 Between my career and my family and my school work, I'm pretty busy.
 However, I do my best.
 If you don't get a response, please don't take it personally.
 Thanks for understanding!